REDl3east/qrtool/README.md

 -s, --scale (The scale of the outputted qr code.
 Default is 1)

 -o, --output (Input can be outputted to an image file (png, jpeg, etc) or if this option is absent, then it will be outputted to stdout.
 If -e is absent, then the extension is inferred from the given string.
 If no extension is found, then it is set to a default, probably PPM6.)
--e, --extension [PNG | JPEG | etc] (Extension of the file.
-Use this without -o option and the binary data will be outputted to stdout.)
 -v, --verify  (View the image in a window without saving it in any way.
 Pressing 'y' will save then quit, and 'n' will quit.)

 ### Thoughts

+* Add quiet option
 * Make scale option have decimal abilities.
 * Have a batch option for multiple text input.